takasoft/takasoft.github.io/_posts/2018-04-11-ncur-primer-server.md

 PCR is a laboratory technique to amplify a specific part of DNA/RNA.
 A primer is a short strand of DNA/RNA that serves as a starting point for DNA replication.
 Two primers (left and right) are used since PCR happens from both ways.

-Being able to amplify a specific part of DNA/RNA means that researchers can find infection such as AIDS or they can transport the specific feature of one living organizm to other such as disease resistance.
+Being able to amplify a specific part of DNA/RNA means that researchers can find infection such as AIDS or they can transport the specific feature of one living organism to another to increase disease resistance.

 There were 4000+ participants of students, faculty and university staff from all over the country.